-How to Get Into MIT: Data & Admissions Strategies
+How to Get Into MIT: Acceptance Rate & Strategies

-Most of the 33,000+ annual applicants to MIT would qualify as “geniuses” when measured by sheer IQ and traditional academic achievement.
-Yet, only 4% of this highly-capable applicant pool gets in each year.
-Back in the early 1990s, the applicant pool was only one-fifth as large and 30% or more were let through the gates each cycle.
+Most of the 26,000+ annual applicants to MIT would qualify as “geniuses” when measured by sheer IQ and traditional academic achievement.
+Yet, somehow the majority of this highly-capable applicant pool gets left behind each year as the MIT acceptance rate remains under 5%.
+Back in the early 1990s, the applicant pool was only one-fifth as large, and 30% or more were let through the gates each cycle.
 In 1992, for example, the average test score of an MIT freshman was 1,389; today it is roughly 1540.
 Grades, however, were similar, as 40% of the Class of 1996 finished first in their class and 97th were in the top decile.
 So, what can we learn from this little journey back to the last millennium?
 Essentially, MIT has always accepted only brilliant and highly-accomplished teens, but today it rejects the vast majority of students fitting that description.

 Every successful MIT applicant possesses a sparkling transcript, perfect or near-perfect standardized test scores, and prodigious talents that extend outside of the classroom.
 Unfortunately, these attributes are necessary but often not sufficient, as MIT rejects valedictorians every single day of the admissions cycle.